Rethinking the Effective Sample Size: Effective Sample Size in Importance Sampling

-where $\delta(\cdot)$ denotes the Dirac mass.
-The quality of IS estimators is directly related to the discrepancy between $\normalized\pi(\x)|h(\x)|$ and $q(\x)$ \cite[see, e.g.,][]{Robert04, kahn1953methods}.
-Note also that the variances of $\hat I$ and $\tilde I$ differ, with no universal ordering.
-It is therefore a legitimate question to examine the efficiency of the set of weighted samples simulated from a specific proposal $q$.
+\cblue{ In the case of the UIS estimator, its variance is proportional to the $\chi^2$-divergence between a normalized version of the function $\normalized\pi(\x)|h(\x)|$ and the proposal $q(\x)$ (see e.g., \cite{Robert04, kahn1953methods}).
+The optimal proposal for the SNIS estimator, $\widetilde I$, is $q^*(\x)\propto |h(\x) - I| \pi(\x)$ \citep{hesterberg1988advances,owen2013montecarlo,elvira2021advances}.
+A possible interpretation is that the optimal proposal in SNIS trades-off minimizing both the aforementioned $\chi^2$-divergence and also the $\chi^2$-divergence between the target pdf (i.e., without the function $h$) and the proposal.} It is therefore a legitimate question to examine the efficiency of the set of weighted samples simulated from a specific proposal $q$.